alan-turing-institute/spc-validation-testing/README.md

 WIP to create a robust data validation method for [SPC](https://github.com/alan-turing-institute/uatk-spc).

-Use `create_environment` to set up the environment for both methods.
+Use `create_environment.R` to set up the environment for both methods.

 ## Method 1: XAI-based approach